 You'll typically need an organic science degree, usually a 2:1 or above, to get into biotechnology.
 The following subjects are particularly useful:

-It may also be possible to enter the career with a level 6 laboratory scientist degree apprenticeship.
-Search find an apprenticeship.
+It may also be possible to enter the career with a Level 6 laboratory scientist degree apprenticeship.
+Apprenticeships combine paid work with study, so you can train on the job.
+Search for an apprenticeship.

 Some employers will also ask for a postgraduate qualification such as a Masters or PhD.
 A PhD is particularly important if you want to follow a career in research.
 Another option is to take an integrated Masters degree (usually four years or five in Scotland), followed by a PhD.